1082. Fructosamine

 Description

-Fructosamine is a complex of glucose and human blood protein (most often albumin), which allows you to assess the average glucose level for a period of about 10-20 days before the test.
+Fructosamine, a complex of glucose and a human blood protein (most commonly albumin), helping in an objective assessment of average glucose levels over a period of approximately 10-20 days prior to testing.

 When and who needs the test?